 Nest smart home devices

 Nest has been in the smart home business since 2010, with the company’s first product – the original Nest Learning Thermostat – hitting the shops in late 2011.
-Nest Labs has since expanded into multiple smart home categories and there are now a range of slick connected devices carrying the Nest name on sale.
+Nest Labs has since expanded into multiple smart home categories and there are now a range of slick connected devices on sale carrying the Nest name.
 Here’s the rundown…

 Nest dropped the Learning moniker when the third-generation Thermostat went on sale back in 2015.
 That doesn’t mean it’s stopped learning though.
 Not only will your Nest Thermostat create a schedule for you based on your heating behaviour, it will also encourage you to stay within certain temperature zones for optimal heating – saving you money and helping to reduce wasted energy.
 Nest currently estimates users can save between $130 and $145 a year.